Kandi, Murshidabad: Location

-The town is renowned for being one of the oldest municipal bodies in India.
-It has acquired the status of a municipality in 1869.

-The area is critically prone to perpetual flood and drainage congestion and remain totally cut-off for many days together from other parts of the district during flood.
-The aforesaid area is drained by three main river systems namely, the Mayurakshi - Bele, the Brahmani- Dwarka and the Bakreshwar – Kopai – Kuye.
-All the three systems combine into one and finally outfalls into the river Bhagirathi through the Babla – Uttarasan system.
-The river systems described above carry huge discharge during monsoon causing wide spread flood and drainage congestion in Kandi and adjoining areas as most of the embankments, constructed decades ago through ex-zamindary or other sources, are in dilapidated conditions.
-The perpetual occurrence of flood and drainage congestion cause untold misery to the people.
-The average annual damage is to the tune of Rs.
-97.55 Crore.
-Transport of relief materials and rapid evacuation of affected people becomes really challenging task in such time.

-Area overview

-The area shown in the map alongside, covering Berhampore and Kandi subdivisions, is spread across both the natural physiographic regions of the district, Rarh and Bagri.
-The headquarters of Murshidabad district, Berhampore, is in this area.
+The above map covers the Kandi and Berhampore subdivisions, which are spread across both the natural physiographic regions of the district: Rarh and Bagri.
+Kandi is 30 km away from Berhampore, the district headquarters of Murshidabad, and approximately 195 km from Kolkata, the capital of West Bengal.
+It is near two other districts: Burdwan (32 km) Nadia (30km) and Birbhum (21 km).
+According to the District Census Handbook, Murshidabad (2011), Kandi covers an area of 12.97 km2.

 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
-The entire area is overwhelmingly rural with over 80% of the population living in the rural areas.
+The entire area is overwhelmingly rural, with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

+Geography

+Kandi is located in the Mayurakshi River basin.
+The area is drained by three main river systems: the Mayurakshi–Bele, the Brahmani–Dwarka, and the Bakreshwar–Kopai–Kuye.
+All the three systems combine into one and finally flow into the Bhagirathi River through the Babla–Uttarasan system.
+These river systems carry huge discharges during monsoon season, causing wide-spread flooding and drainage congestion in Kandi and adjoining areas, as most of the decades-old embankments are in dilapidated conditions.
+During floods, the area can be totally cut off from other parts of the district for days, making the transport of relief materials and rapid evacuation challenging.
+In 2015, the average annual damage caused by these problems is ₹97.55 crore.

 Demographics

-According to the 2011 Census of India, Kandi had a total population of 55,632, of which 28,442 (51%) were males and 27,190 (49%) were females.
+According to the 2011 census of India, Kandi had a total population of 55,632, of which 28,442 (51%) were males and 27,190 (49%) were females.
 Population in the age range 0–6 years was 5,889.
 The total number of literate persons in Kandi was 40,816 (82.05% of the population over 6 years).